NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Heating System: Heating Autosizing Limit**

-The scaling limit applied to the auto-sizing methodology.
-If not provided, autosized default is used.
+The maximum capacity limit applied to the auto-sizing methodology.
+If not provided, no limit is used.

 - **Name:** ``heating_system_heating_autosizing_limit``
 - **Type:** ``Double``